 Specials On The Streets Of San Francisco

-It may be jetlag or hallucinations brought on by an overdose of blue cheese dressing but my visit to San Francisco during the last week has convinced me of two things: there are some very smart people in the online ad business and they’d better have a location-aware ad play by the time you’ve finished reading this.
-If they haven’t got one soon then my first point was wrong.
+It may be jet lag or hallucinations brought on by an overdose of blue cheese dressing, but my visit to San Francisco during the last week has convinced me of two things: there are some very smart people in the online ad business, and they’d better have a location-aware ad play by the time you’ve finished reading this.
+If they haven’t got one soon, then my first point was wrong.

 Pay Walls Will Save Newspapers

 Every man and his dog, if he works in digital media, has an opinion on this one.
 Pay walls will, or will not, save newspapers, magazines, books and any other form of printed word.
-E-readers, iPads and digital paper is, or is not, the saviour of the free press.
+E-readers, iPads and digital paper are, or are not, the saviour of the free press.
 So, why shouldn’t I wade in here?
 I may as well be shouted down by those who think that paper has, or hasn’t, got a future.

 Every man and his dog, if he works in digital media, has an opinion on this one.
 Pay walls will, or will not, save newspapers, magazines, books and any other form of printed word.
-E-readers, iPads and digital paper is, or is not, the saviour of the free press.
+E-readers, iPads and digital paper are, or are not, the saviour of the free press.
 So, why shouldn’t I wade in here?
 I may as well be shouted down by those who think that paper has, or hasn’t, got a future.

 And so as not to be sidetracked, I’ll repeat my first prediction that pay walls will lead newspapers and magazines into a better digital world (which may, or may not, save their business models in the long run).

-My second prediction is that pay walls will be removed after – for arguments sake – twelve months.
+My second prediction is that pay walls will be removed after, for argument’s sake, twelve months.

-In my end of year predictions I suggested pay walls would be good for advertising because an engaged, paying audience is, generally, attractive to advertisers.
-And it’s far too early in the year to be retracting such suggestions so I’ll be sticking with it.
-But, upon further reflection, I think there will be a second advantage to short term pay walls and it’s not the pay bit that’s useful but the wall itself; the act of registration and identification that will aid newspapers’ business models.
+In my end-of-year predictions, I suggested pay walls would be good for advertising because an engaged, paying audience is, generally, attractive to advertisers.
+And it’s far too early in the year to be retracting such suggestions, so I’ll be sticking with it.
+But, upon further reflection, I think there will be a second advantage to short-term pay walls, and it’s not the pay bit that’s useful but the wall itself; the act of registration and identification that will aid newspapers’ business models.

-The subscription money may – or may not – be insignificant.
+The subscription money may or may not be insignificant.
 But in a world where advertising is highly targeted to us as people, be that by our tracked behaviours or the things we write – or the games we play -in social media, knowing more about audiences is becoming a necessity to deliver advertising online.
 But most media organisations don’t know much about me as a user at all.
-I read anonymously with only an ip-address acting as a proxy for who I am.
+I read anonymously with only an IP address acting as a proxy for who I am.

 It is for that reason that I think pay walls may save newspapers and magazines.